glynnbird/blockchain-workshop/exercise4.md

     jar.save({from:eth.accounts[0], value:"50000000000000000"});

-...make sure that is mined.
-You can do that by checking the number of donations.

 ...and then try to withdraw the money:

     jar.withdraw({from:eth.accounts[0]});

-Check the tx id on Etherscan.
-It should have failed.
+Now, you will know this has failed because if you check the balance in the jar, the money will still be there:

+    eth.getBalance(jar.address)

 Because the amount saved is less than the target then an exception is thrown and the contract stops executing.
 As a side effect of this, the sender of the transaction loses all of the ether they sent to pay for the execution.

 Now, save more money, e.g. 0.16 ether:

     jar.save({from:eth.accounts[0], value:"160000000000000000"});

-After that has mined, you should be able to withdraw your savings!
+Now check the balance and the number of donations (you should have 2).

+Then withdraw the money again.
+Check the balance in the jar.
+It should now be zero!

 ## Learning Points

-Contract will not work if you do not meet its terms.
+A contract will not work if you do not meet its terms.
 Your code, once mined, is fixed forever - if you make the target 2 ETH instead of 0.2 ETH, you cannot change that!
-New code = completely new contract
+New code = completely new contract at a different address on the blockchain
 Hacking attempts are not cost-free - every time you try to execute a contract function and it fails (e.g. calling "withdraw" before the target is reached), you lose all the Ether you sent in to pay for the transaction.